A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Mathematical Derivations

 \subsection{Kernel Block Structure}

 The full covariance matrix for derivative observations has a block structure that arises from the chain rule applied to the inverse-distance feature map.
+Throughout this section and in \texttt{chemgp-core/src/kernel.rs}, these derivative blocks are written for energy gradients \(\nabla V\); atomic forces enter later through the separate convention \(\mathbf{F} = -\nabla V\).
 For two configurations \(\mathbf{x}_1\) and \(\mathbf{x}_2\), the kernel blocks are:

 where \(\mathbf{J}_i = \partial \boldsymbol{\phi} / \partial \mathbf{x}_i\) is the Jacobian of the feature map at configuration \(\mathbf{x}_i\), and the feature-space Hessian is computed analytically for the SE kernel.